-Source: Mirova/ (WHO, Health statistics and information systems, 2017)
+Source: Mirova/ (WHO, Health statistics and information systems, 2019)

 According to the Access to Medicine index1, pharmaceutical companies can act on improving drug accessibility in developing countries in several ways, such as differentiated pricing strategies for lower-income patients; research and development (R&D); and intellectual property sharing mechanisms which allow for a broader target base.
-While the index fundamentally focuses on companies targeting five diseases that are highly relevant in this area2, we believe that all medical product companies can increase their efforts towards enabling advanced access to medicines among low-income populations.
+Indeed, companies have a key role to play in advancing access to medicine through non-exclusive voluntary licensing.
+A voluntary license is an authorization given by the patent holder to a generic company, allowing it to produce the patented medicine.
+A non-exclusive voluntary license can be granted to more than one company, thus, enabling increased competition in the drug manufacturing.
+While the index fundamentally focuses on companies targeting five diseases that are highly relevant in this area2, we believe that all medical product companies can strengthen their efforts towards enabling advanced access to medicines among low-income populations.
+Overall, we consider companies can act towards accessibility through 3 levers: availability, affordability and infrastructure and support.